 Addressing climate change means also addressing the fact that some communities are more vulnerable to environmental hazards than others.
 Generally, every single one of us is vulnerable to the effects of climate change, as it affects our living situation and access to clean air, clean water, shelter, and food.
 However, poorer communities and those of color are disproportionately negatively affected in many additional ways.

-Certain communities are already at a disadvantage due to having to deal with environmental dangers as well as other detrimental issues.
-For example, black and low-income communities are more likely to exist close to toxic waste facilities or industrial operations that create hazardous environmental conditions.
+Certain communities are already at a disadvantage due to having to deal with environmental dangers, as well as other detrimental issues.
+For example, Black and low-income communities are more likely to exist close to toxic waste facilities or industrial operations that create hazardous environmental conditions.

 This may leave them less able to prepare for challenges from climate change.
 It may also cause them to suffer disproportionately from the effects of climate change.
 For example, toxic leaks may occur at industrial facilities due to events caused by global warming, such as strong storms or flooding.
 Some minority communities are also in places where natural disasters will strike more often, such as along the coast or in low-lying inner cities.